fbraem/kwai/backend/docs/index.md

 ### Database

-kwai needs a database.
+KWAI needs a database.
 Migration files are available in the folder migrations.
 [Dbmate](https://github.com/amacneil/dbmate) is used as migration tool.

 ```console